-- Follow the instructions as per flue lined chimney steps 1 though to 6. - 7.
-Fit a clay pot adaptor to the clay liner ensuring that it is sealed using the appropriate fire cement.
-Before sealing the adaptor in position it may be best to fit the outer casing into position so as to ensure that the clay pot adaptor and flue spigot are all in line and to determine what length of extension pipe is required between the adaptor & flue spigot. - 8.
-Connect the extension pipe to the adaptor and seal the joint using the appropriate fire cement. - 9 Position the outer casing into the fireplace opening so that the front lip on the casing sits against the front of the opening. - 10.
-Mark the fixing hole locations in the base of the outer casing and fix in place using a suitable concrete screw anchor. - 11 Lift the firebox shell approximately 75mm into the outer casing so that it can then be pushed into the final position while taking care to lift the front edge so that it doesn't damage the hearth. - 12 Fit the flue spigot to the extension pipe and seal the joint using the appropriate fire cement.

-- 13. Secure the flue spigot to the firebox shell and secure the firebox shell to the outer casing. - 14.
-Refit the top baffle and other internal components - 15.
-Fit the frame by inserting the bottom lip on the frame under the air control levers and sliding the other edges in behind the spring clips, push the frame into place in an even manner make sure it is moved in evenly all round so as not to stress the glass.
-There are 8 clips to secure the frame (see fig 8).
+- 9. Fit the flue spigot to the extension pipe and seal the joint using the appropriate fire cement. - 10.
+Position the outer casing into the fireplace opening so that the front lip on the casing sits against the front of the opening. - Mark the fixing hole locations in the base of the outer casing and fix in place using a suitable concrete screw anchor. - 12.
+Lift the firebox shell approximately 75mm into the outer casing so that it can then be pushed into the final position while taking care to lift the front edge so that it doesn't damage the hearth. - Secure the flue spigot to the firebox shell and secure the firebox shell to the outer casing. - 14.
+Refit the Flue Restrictor Plate and refit the top baffle. - 15.
+Fit the frame by inserting the bottom lip on the frame under the air control levers and engaging the cut-outs on the back of the frame into the fixing points on the shell. - 16.
+Secure the frame to the shell using the M6 screws (see Fig. 8).